scotm/children-gemini-chat/PLAN.md

 ### 6.1.
 Project Setup and Dependencies

-* Verify the integrity and standard Next.js structure of the current project directory.
+* Verify the integrity and standard Next.js structure of the current project directory (Completed).
-* Confirm that Bun is configured as the project's package manager.
+* Confirm that Bun is configured as the project's package manager (Completed).
-* Install the `@google/generative-ai` SDK as a project dependency.
+* Install the `@google/genai` SDK as a project dependency (Completed).
-* Ensure Tailwind CSS is correctly installed and configured within the Next.js project.
+* Ensure Tailwind CSS is correctly installed and configured within the Next.js project (Completed).
-* Install and configure shadcn/ui components, starting with necessary components for a chat interface (e.g., Button, Input, ScrollArea).
+* Install and configure shadcn/ui components, starting with necessary components for a chat interface (e.g., Button, Input, ScrollArea) (Completed).
-* Research, select, and install appropriate libraries for Speech-to-Text (STT) and Text-to-Speech (TTS) functionality that are compatible with a Next.js frontend and potentially a Node.js backend if a server-side STT/TTS is chosen.
+* Research, select, and install appropriate libraries for Speech-to-Text (STT) and Text-to-Speech (TTS) functionality (Completed - using Web Speech API).
-* Set up environment variables to securely store API keys required for Google Gemini and any chosen STT/TTS services.
+* Set up environment variables to securely store API keys required for Google Gemini and any chosen STT/TTS services (Completed - user added GOOGLE_API_KEY).

 ### 6.2.
 Biome Configuration

-* Configure the `biome.json` file to include formatting rules for consistent code style across the project.
+* Configure the `biome.json` file to include formatting rules for consistent code style across the project (Basic configuration present).
-* Configure Biome linting rules to enforce best practices for React, Next.js, and TypeScript code.
+* Configure Biome linting rules to enforce best practices for React, Next.js, and TypeScript code (Basic configuration present, warning suppressed for array key).
-* Add npm/Bun scripts to `package.json` for easily running Biome formatting and linting checks.
+* Add npm/Bun scripts to `package.json` for easily running Biome formatting and linting checks (Not explicitly added, but standard scripts exist).

 ### 6.3.
 Core Chat Functionality (Gemini Integration, Streaming)

-* Create a new API route within the `src/app/api` directory (or a suitable location for API routes in the project structure) to handle incoming chat messages.
+* Create a new API route within the `src/app/api` directory (or a suitable location for API routes in the project structure) to handle incoming chat messages (Completed).
-* Implement server-side logic within the API route to initialize the Google Gemini model using the provided API key.
+* Implement server-side logic within the API route to initialize the Google Gemini model using the provided API key (Completed).
-* Construct the API request to the Gemini model, including the user's message and the dynamically generated system prompt.
+* Construct the API request to the Gemini model, including the user's message and the dynamically generated system prompt (Completed - dynamic prompt generation implemented with placeholder profile).
-* Configure the Gemini API call to receive responses as a stream.
+* Configure the Gemini API call to receive responses as a stream (Completed).
-* Implement server-side logic to forward the streamed tokens from the Gemini API to the frontend client.
+* Implement server-side logic to forward the streamed tokens from the Gemini API to the frontend client (Completed).
-* On the frontend, implement JavaScript/TypeScript code to establish a connection to the API route and receive the streamed tokens.
+* On the frontend, implement JavaScript/TypeScript code to establish a connection to the API route and receive the streamed tokens (Completed).
-* Develop frontend logic to append and display the received tokens in the chat message area in real-time.
+* Develop frontend logic to append and display the received tokens in the chat message area in real-time (Completed).

 ### 6.4.
 Speech Capabilities (STT, TTS)

-* Implement Speech-to-Text (STT) functionality on the frontend, allowing users to provide voice input.
-This should include handling browser permissions for microphone access.
+* Implement Speech-to-Text (STT) functionality on the frontend, allowing users to provide voice input (Completed - using Web Speech API).
+This should include handling browser permissions for microphone access (Basic implementation added).
-* Design and implement a clear UI indicator (e.g., a pulsing microphone icon) when STT is active and listening.
+* Design and implement a clear UI indicator (e.g., a pulsing microphone icon) when STT is active and listening (Implemented - button color change).
-* Convert the transcribed text from STT into a string that can be sent as a user message.
+* Convert the transcribed text from STT into a string that can be sent as a user message (Completed).
-* Implement Text-to-Speech (TTS) functionality on the frontend to audibly read out the chatbot's responses.
+* Implement Text-to-Speech (TTS) functionality on the frontend to audibly read out the chatbot's responses (Completed - using Web Speech API).
-* Select and configure a specific voice for the TTS output that is friendly, clear, and appropriate for children.
+* Select and configure a specific voice for the TTS output that is friendly, clear, and appropriate for children (Implemented - basic keyword search for voice selection).
-* Ensure the TTS output plays automatically when a new chatbot message is received.
+* Ensure the TTS output plays automatically when a new chatbot message is received (Completed).

 ### 6.5.
 User Interface (UI) Development

-* Design and implement the overall chat interface layout using Tailwind CSS, adhering to a bright and child-friendly color scheme.
+* Design and implement the overall chat interface layout using Tailwind CSS, adhering to a bright and child-friendly color scheme (Basic layout and colors implemented, can be refined).
-* Implement responsive design principles so the UI is usable on different screen sizes.
+* Implement responsive design principles so the UI is usable on different screen sizes (Basic responsive padding added).
-* Develop a component for displaying individual chat messages, clearly distinguishing between user and chatbot messages.
+* Develop a component for displaying individual chat messages, clearly distinguishing between user and chatbot messages (Implemented).
-* Implement a scrollable container for chat messages that automatically scrolls to the latest message.
+* Implement a scrollable container for chat messages that automatically scrolls to the latest message (Implemented using ScrollArea).
-* Develop an input area component that includes a text input field and a button for initiating STT.
+* Develop an input area component that includes a text input field and a button for initiating STT (Implemented).
-* Design and implement the chatbot's visual avatar or persona within the UI.
+* Design and implement the chatbot's visual avatar or persona within the UI (Placeholder avatar added).
-* Incorporate subtle animations for message entry and streaming responses to enhance the user experience.
+* Incorporate subtle animations for message entry and streaming responses to enhance the user experience (Not yet implemented).

 ### 6.6.
 System Prompt Implementation

-* Define a data structure or configuration file to store the system prompt template and potentially pre-defined user profiles or characteristics.
+* Define a data structure or configuration file to store the system prompt template and potentially pre-defined user profiles or characteristics (Completed - UserProfile type and placeholder created).
-* Implement a function or utility to dynamically generate the complete system prompt string by combining the template with the specific user's profile information.
+* Implement a function or utility to dynamically generate the complete system prompt string by combining the template with the specific user's profile information (Completed - dynamic generation using placeholder profile).
-* Ensure this dynamic system prompt generation is called before each API request to the Gemini model.
+* Ensure this dynamic system prompt generation is called before each API request to the Gemini model (Completed).